ZaraPhu/riscv-runtime-simulator/README.md

 Since the most current architectures are 64-bit, I will focus on that.

-The project will be written using a mix of different frontend and backend tools.
-I'll be experimenting with different tools and technologies as I go along, but the initial idea is to maintain some sepration of concerns by using  Bootstrap for the content/presentation layers, and TypeScript for the behaviour layer and the backend.
+The project will be written using a mix of different tools.
+I'll be experimenting with different tools and technologies as I go along, but the initial idea is to maintain some sepration of concerns by using Bootstrap for the content/presentation layers, and TypeScript for the behaviour layer and the handling of the runtime simulator itself.

 ## NOTE ABOUT AI
 There will be numerous areas where I will be using AI for the code completion and assistant features.
 This means that not all parts are entirely written by me, but may be AI-generated and then modified by me.
 This is to speed up the development process and to learn how to use AI within my software development process.